Llywelyn (name)

-Llywelyn (/cy/) is a Welsh personal name, which has also become a family name most commonly spelt Llewellyn (/luˈɛlɪn/ loo-EL-in).
+Llywelyn (/cy/, /en/) is a Welsh personal name, which has also become a family name most commonly spelt Llewellyn (/luˈɛlɪn/ loo-EL-in).
 The name has many variations and derivations, mainly as a result of the difficulty for non-Welsh speakers of representing the sound of the initial double ll (a voiceless alveolar lateral fricative).

 The name Lewis became closely associated with Llywelyn as early as the 13th century, when Anglo-Norman scribes often used the former as an anglicised version of the latter; many Welsh families came to do the same over the following centuries as the adoption of formal English-style surnames became more widespread.

 Etymology

-The name evolved from the Common Brittonic name Lugubelinos, which was a compound of two names for Celtic deities.
-The first, Lugus, is also the source of the first element in the names Llywarch and Lliwelydd, and, as an independent name, evolved into Welsh Lleu.
-The second element, Belenus, evolved as an independent name into Welsh Belyn.
+The name is traditionally thought to have evolved from the Common Brittonic name Lugubelinos, which was a compound of two names for Celtic deities.
+This, for example, was the view of the linguist Kenneth Jackson.
+In this interpretation, the first word of the compound, Lugus, is also the source of the first element in the names Llywarch and Lliwelydd, and, as an independent name, evolved into Welsh Lleu.
+The second word, Belenus, evolved as an independent name into Welsh Belyn.

+However, in 2003 the scholar of Welsh names Meredith Cane interpreted the name as Welsh llyw ("leader") followed by two diminutive suffixes, -el- and -yn, an interpretation subsequently endorsed by the linguist Patrick Sims-Williams.